yasarcandamli/StarWarsApp/README.md

 A React-based web application that provides detailed information about Star Wars starships.
 The app fetches data from the **Star Wars API (SWAPI)** and allows users to search, view, and explore details about starships.

+You can visit the live site fom [this link.](https://deft-elf-81fba5.netlify.app/)

 ## Features ✨

 - **Search Functionality:** Filter starships by name or model.